Arsnael/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 Mailbox listeners can register themselves on this event bus system to be called when an event is fired, allowing to do different kind of extra operations on the system, like:

- - Quota calculation
+ - Current quota calculation
- - Message search indexation with ElasticSearch
+ - Message indexation with ElasticSearch
- - Mailbox annotations
+ - Mailbox annotations cleanup
- - Ham/spam reporting with SpamAssassin
+ - Ham/spam reporting to SpamAssassin
- - Pre-deletion hooks
  - ...

-Each mailbox listener is registered on the event bus using a specific defined group listener.

 It is possible for the administrator of James to define the mailbox listeners he wants to use, by adding them in the [listeners.xml](https://github.com/apache/james-project/blob/master/dockerfiles/run/guice/cassandra-rabbitmq/destination/conf/listeners.xml) configuration file.
-It's possible also to add your own custom mailbox listeners, and you can get more information about those [here](config-listeners.html).
+It's possible also to add your own custom mailbox listeners.
+This enables to enhance capabilities of James as a Mail Delivery Agent.
+You can get more information about those [here](config-listeners.html).

 Currently, an administrator can monitor listeners failures through `ERROR` log review.
 Metrics regarding mailbox listeners can be monitored via